MikeRogers0/MikeRogersIO/src/_posts/2020-12-14-how-to-make-rails-work-offline-via-service-workers.md

 ---
 layout: post
 title: How to Make Rails Work Offline (PWA)
-description: I've been experimenting with Progressive Web Apps
+description: I've been experimenting with Progressive Web Apps to allow Rails to fallback to a read-only mode when the server is unreachable.
 ---

-I've been experimenting a lot lately with allowing Ruby on Rails to work offline, by this I mean having a sensible fallback for when the network unexpectedly drops out (e.g. the user is underground).
+I've been experimenting a lot lately with allowing Ruby on Rails to work offline, by this I mean having a sensible fallback for when the network unexpectedly drops out (e.g. the user is underground on a train).

-The main way to achieve this via by making our app a Progressive Web App (PWA) via a Service Worker.
-This allow us to create a pretty nice user experience, without having to rewrite our Rails App to a non-traditional approach (e.g. server side rendering & Turbolinks).
+The main way to achieve this is by making our app a Progressive Web App (PWA) via a Service Worker.
+In the past I've always associated PWA's with Single Page Applications and having to have a very JavaScript heavy codebase.
+However with tools such as Webpacker, we can add a Service Worker while keeping a traditional Ruby on Rails application approach (i.e. server side rendering & Turbolinks).

 ## Screencasts

-I've put together a few screencasts so you can see everything in action :D
+I've put together a few screencasts so you can see everything in action.

 - [The serviceworker-rails gem](https://www.youtube.com/watch?v=EKa6IOBRnHI)
 - [webpacker-pwa & Workbox](https://www.youtube.com/watch?v=c9slVBXsXyo)